-We completed a 3-week road trip with our toddler to many of the national parks in Utah and Arizona, and hiking to Delicate Arch was one of the highlights!
+We completed a 3-week road trip through Utah, and hiking to Delicate Arch was one of the highlights!
 This natural stone arch is 52 feet high and is completely freestanding.
 It’s easily the most visited arch in Arches National Park, which is saying a lot because the park has over 2,000 of them!
-The area beneath the arch is 46 feet high and 32 feet wide, which makes it the largest arch in Arches National Park.
 The hike to Delicate Arch is one of the most iconic in the park, yet we weren’t sure if it was wise to do the hike with a toddler.
-This post will cover everything you need to know to hike to Delicate Arch with a toddler.
+In this post we talk all about our experience hiking Delicate Arch with a toddler.

 Can you hike to Delicate Arch with a toddler?